Nestle wins pricey battle for Pfizer baby food unit

 Nestle, which expects emerging markets to account for half of total sales by 2020 from 41 percent last year, has been an active player in recent emerging markets merger activity, taking stakes in two Chinese food companies.

-“We still see Pfizer potentially using the proceeds for larger acquisitions such as Bristol-Myers and the Abbott Pharma spin-off,” said Jefferies analysts in a note.
+“The deal makes strategic sense, it really was Nestle’s deal to lose as it very much wanted to add to its Asian business and boost growth and margins,” said Kepler analyst Jon Cox, adding the price was almost as high as Danone’s 2007 buy of Numico.

-And analysts at healthcare investment bank Leerink Swann said Pfizer investors were likely to cheer the high sale price, although the benefits from the sale of the fast-growing unit and a possible increased share buyback could reduce over time.
+Danone paid 12.3 billion euros in 2007 for Dutch food group Numico, at the time Europe’s largest baby food producer, paying a similar multiple, a price many analysts said was too high.

-Additional reporting by Catherine Bosley in Zurich and David Jones in London; Editing by Hans-Juergen Peters
+Additional reporting by Emma Thomasson in Zurich and David Jones in London; Editing by Hans-Juergen Peters